threefoldfoundation/www_mycelium/README.md

 ### Access the Website on a Browser

-After running `start.sh`, you can access the website on a browser with the URL displayed after the line `Web server is available at...`
+After running `start.sh`, the script will open a browser on `port 1111`.

-The website is usually available at this URL:
+The website is available at this URL:

 ```
 http://127.0.0.1:1111/